 Car loans serve as a viable alternative to people with poor credit scores who cannot source finance, with 26% of respondents from a 2015 study claiming that they borrowed for this exact purpose.

-Once again, the key here is to compare the marketplace and select the option that offers the best terms, while measuring these against your estimated disposable income.
+Once again, the key here is to compare the marketplace and select the option that offers the best terms, interest rates, and other fees, while measuring these against your estimated disposable income.
 This type of loan can represent a positive example of credit if you meet your repayments on-time, helping you to source finance or a mortgage in the future.